Who We Are

 Most members are from the United States, but the Society enjoys the significant participation of international scholars, practitioners, students, and advocates as well.
 Membership is open to individuals and university and college departments who support the SSSP's goals.
 Since many of the Society's members are sociologists, the SSSP holds annual meetings in the same location and time as the American Sociological Association.

-The SSSP has twenty-two divisions, each with its own newsletter, that provide members with common interests the opportunity to interact more intimately with one another.
+The SSSP has twenty-three divisions, each with its own newsletter, that provide members with common interests the opportunity to interact more intimately with one another.
 Division activity shapes the annual meeting of the Society by organizing paper sessions and panels.
 Divisions provide an opportunity for young scholars to present their work to a critical audience of scholar advocates interested in good research and social action to move toward solutions for social problems.
 Division chairs form the nominating committee for the major officers of the Society and for the Board of Directors.
 Members interested in emerging areas of social problems can form new divisions.
 For a list of and information on divisions, visit the Division webpage.

 The SSSP grants awards, fellowships, and scholarships in recognition of meritorious work by outstanding scholars, practitioners, advocates, and students who demonstrate active pursuit in the application of critical, scientific, and humanistic perspectives to the study of vital social problems.
 One of these awards is the prestigious C. Wright Mills Award, awarded to the previous year's most outstanding book in the tradition of the individual for whom the award is named.
 For a list and description of each award, fellowship, and scholarship, visit the Awards, Fellowship, and Scholarship webpage.

 Social Problems and Other Publications

-The Society publishes Social Problems, one of the leading refereed and most widely read social science journals in the United States, a newsletter Social Problems Forum, and a number of other miscellaneous publications.
+The Society publishes Social Problems, one of the leading refereed and most widely read social science journals in the United States and a number of other miscellaneous publications.
 For more information on the Society's publications, visit the SSSP publications webpage.

 SSSP Presidents, Vice Presidents and Editors of Social Problems